10 Things to Look for When Buying a Car in Denver, Colorado

 - Forward-Collision Avoidance System

 This is a newer system that uses various types of sensors, such as cameras, radar or light detection to detect vehicles in front of you.
 This type of system has been known to decrease the percentage of property damage liability claims by those vehicles that are equipped with the system.
+As having this add-on makes your car safer, it might factor into your monthly insurance payment.
+Also, If you have not been in any auto accidents, traffic collisions, or hit-and-run accidents, your insurance company may offer you a lower monthly premium on insuring your vehicle.

 - Windshield Wiper De-Icers